krishnanlab/txt2onto/README.md

 ## Usage

-### Making predictions on unstructured text using NLP-ML
+### Use Case 1: Making predictions on unstructured text using NLP-ML

 #### Input